RCA Corporation: Diversification

 RCA Graphic Systems Division (GSD) was an early supplier of electronics designed for the printing and publishing industries.
 It contracted with German company Rudolf Hell to market adaptations of the Digiset photocomposition system as the Videocomp, and a Laser Color Scanner.
 The Videocomp was supported by a Spectra computer that ran the Page-1 and, later the Page-II and FileComp composition systems.
 RCA later sold the Videocomp rights to Information International Inc.

-RCA Victor became a major proponent of the 8-track tape cartridge, which it launched in 1965.
-Initially, the 8-track made a huge and profitable impact on consumers of recorded music.
-Sales of the 8-track tape format began to decline during the late 1970s when consumers increasingly favored the 4-track compact cassette tape format developed by Philips.

 Computers

 RCA was one of a number of companies in the 1960s that entered the mainframe computer field to challenge the market leader International Business Machines (IBM).
 Although at this time computers were almost universally used for routine data processing and scientific research, in 1964 Sarnoff, who prided himself as a visionary, predicted that "The computer will become the hub of a vast network of remote data stations and information banks feeding into the machine at a transmission rate of a billion or more bits of information a second ...
 Eventually, a global communications network handling voice, data and facsimile will instantly link man to machine—or machine to machine—by land, air, underwater, and space circuits.
 [The computer] will affect man's ways of thinking, his means of education, his relationship to his physical and social environment, and it will alter his ways of living. ...
 [Before the end of this century, these forces] will coalesce into what unquestionably will become the greatest adventure of the human mind."

 RCA marketed a Spectra 70 computer line that was hardware, but not software, compatible with IBM's System/360 series.
 It also produced the RCA Series, which competed against the IBM System/370.
 This technology was leased to the English Electric company, which used it for their System 4 series, which were essentially RCA Spectra 70 clones.
 RCA's TSOS operating system was the first mainframe, demand paging, virtual memory operating system on the market.
 By 1971, despite a significant investment, RCA had only a 4% market share, and it was estimated that it would cost around $500 million over the next five years to remain competitive with the IBM/370 series.
 On September 17, 1971, the RCA board of directors announced its decision to close its computer systems division (RCA-CSD), which would be written off as a $490 million company loss.
 Sperry Rand's UNIVAC division took over the RCA computer division in January 1972.
 Univac did not want the Spectra computers because they were similar to its own 9000 series; instead, they wanted RCA's computer customer base.